 This globe of remote control and power is neatly represented by the Unisphere, which greeted visitors to the World’s Fair and was the marketing icon of the fair.
-Developed at the request of Robert Moses, the Unisphere demanded collaborative design between US Steel (its American Bridge Division), industrial designer Peter Muller-Munk, the landscape architect Gilmore D. Clarke (who designed the grounds of the 1939 World’s Fair on the same site) and the engineering firm Hamel & Langer serving as consultants.
-According to Landmarks Preservation Commission, the “140-foot-high, 700,000-pound stainless steel globe, which is 120 feet in diameter, sits upon a twenty- foot high base and contains more than 500 major structural pieces.
-It is covered with representations of the continents, showing the major mountain ranges in relief, and is encircled by three giant rings denoting the first manmade satellites, which had been launched in the late 1950s.”
-(Landmarks Preservation Commission) The globe is a piece of see-through sculpture upon which topographical representations of the earth’s continents form coherent slabs and the longitudinal and latitudinal lines of mapping demarcate the sphere and hold it together with the world’s oceans providing the empty sculptural spaces.
-Schmitt links nomos to land and constitutes the seas as lawless and unbounded, thus allowing the Unisphere to mimetically provide unintentionally a single-glimpse model of his theory of Post-WWII governance.
+Developed at the request of Robert Moses, the 140-foot- high globe is 120 feet in diameter and constructed from 700,000 pounds of stainless steel.
+The continents are topographically rendered while the oceans are open space.
+The Unisphere is a piece of see-through sculpture upon which topographical representations of the earth’s continents form coherent slabs and the longitudinal and latitudinal lines of mapping demarcate the sphere and hold it together with the world’s oceans providing the empty sculptural spaces.
+Schmitt links nomos to land and constitutes the seas as lawless and unbounded, which means they are irrelevant to the constitution of the nomos, thus allowing the Unisphere to mimetically provide unintentionally a physical model of his theory of Post-WWII governance.

-The three rings of satellite trajectories pertain to what had changed in military and geopolitical imaginaries since the war while positing a future of fear as much as wonder.
+The three rings of communications satellite trajectories pertain to what had changed in military and geopolitical imaginaries since the war while positing a future of fear as much as wonder.
 If the Unisphere provided an iconic representation of the US Cold War nomos, then the IBM Pavilion and the Eames Office’s contributions to it provided the means by which this global political structure would be realized, namely information, computation, complex systems, tele-technological surveillance and control coupled with multimedia spectacles and avant-garde aesthetics with cool design features generated as a package to dazzle the masses while delivering a singular vision of a collective future.
 That vision of a collective future is the present we currently occupy a half century later.
+Using Schmitt’s theoretical construct of the nomos in its attempt to reconsider the new relations between territory and sovereignty in an increasingly deterritorialized and tele-technologically controlled Cold War moment, we can read a specific geopolitical imaginary emergent and operative in the mid 1960s that became the US vision of itself on the world stage.
+By examining the geopolitical imaginary of Cold War power on display at this unique confluence of tele-technologies, avant-garde design spectacle, global computation and broadcast of US power – all neatly wrapped in beneficent democratic capitalism -- found in the Eameses’ Think allows us to understand a moment in which much that dominates our daily contemporary moment emerged as a new and exciting vision of the future, a future which is our quotidian existence now.

 (The Unisphere, 1964 file image WikiCommons)